lexfrl/slt/README.md

 ## Differences from Frux
 Honestly it's hard to compare Slots to Frux due to quite different approach.
 But people are asking.
 * in Slots there is no concept of Actions/ActionExecutors.
-It has rules to maintain consistency of state.
+It has rules to maintain consistency of the state.
 * in Slots there is no multiple Stores.
 It holds data in the one immutable Map.
 * in Slots there is no waitFor.
 In short to understand Slots you need to know how works only one method: `set(path, value)`.
 This simplicity has a great value.